MrR0807/citizen/README.md

     platform: h2
   jpa:
     database: h2
     show-sql: true #Use ``true`` only when you need to debug.
-Otherwise performance will degraded due to stouding all SQL opperations
+Otherwise performance will degraded due to stoud'ing all SQL opperations
     generate-ddl: false #Never let Hibernate/JPA generate your database schemas.
 Otherwise, you might find surprises if you've annotated incorrectly.
 See unidirectional @OneToMany.
     hibernate:
       ddl-auto: none #Do not autogenerate SQL tables.
 Sometimes it might lead to suboptimal structures/types.
 Control you database!